datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 R will help you to examine your data so that you can have greater confidence in your analysis, and its reproducibility.

+>## Tip: Keeping you raw data separate
+> When you work with data in R, you are not changing the original file you
+> loaded that data from.
+This is different than (for example) working with
+> a spreadsheet program where changing the value of the cell leaves you one
+> "save"-click away from overwriting the original file.
+You have to purposely
+> use a writing function (e.g. `write.csv()`) to save data loaded into R. In
+> that case, be sure to save the manipulated data into a new file.
+More on this
+> later in the lesson.
+ {: .callout}

 ## Importing tabular data into R
 There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installation comes with (so called "base" R) to import a comma-delimited file, a sequencing sample submission sheet.
-We will

-First, we need to load the sheet using a function called `read.csv()`.
+We will need to load the sheet using a function called `read.csv()`.

 > ## Exercise: Review the arguments of the `read.csv()` function
 > **Before using the `read.csv()` function, use R's help feature to answer the